JohnTelford/iterate/src/team_overview.md

 ## Overview

-Iterative website Define, Design, Develop, Deploy and Maintenance teams may be operational at the same time creating, testing, and helping with maintenance
+Iterative website Define, Design, Develop, Deploy,   Maintenance , and Security teams may be operational at the same time creating, testing, and helping with maintenance.

+<a href="#m-v-p">Minimum Viable Product</a>

 <div style="text-align: center;">
 <b>Teams</b>